 Now consider this…

-Remineralization is a natural repair process for teeth, remineralization of teeth heavily depends on diet, many people’s diets are loaded with fluoride AND less than 2% of teeth contain fluoride.
+Remineralization is a natural repair process for teeth and heavily depends on diet.
+Yet many people’s diets are loaded with fluoride AND less than 2% of teeth contain fluoride.

 So clearly our bodies don’t want fluoride.